Category - Heat Pumps

 With heat pump technologies moving from strength to strength, an increasing number of UK homeowners are wising up to the environmental and financial benefits they can offer.

 Here at BOXT, we’re working hard to make the home heating industry fairer and more affordable for all.
 We’re real people who, like yourself, want the best energy solutions for your home.
+After answering a few questions about your home and existing heating system, we'll recommend a heat pump to meet your needs, and give a fixed price for installation, including everything else you may need such as water cylinders and radiators.

 FAQs